Particular/docs.particular.net/persistence/sql/multi-tenant_timeoutsandsubscriptions_sqlpersistence_[7,).partial.md

 ## Connections for subscriptions

-When using multi-tenant mode, [subscriptions](subscriptions.md) are stored in a single database if the message transport does not provide this feature (publish/subscribe) natively.
+When using multi-tenant mode, [subscriptions](subscriptions.md) are stored in a single database if the message transport does not provide native publish/subscribe.

 If this persistence feature is used, but a connection builder is not specified, the following exception will be thrown: